 Here are the stages of reaction for someone just introduced to fresh okra: What the heck is that thing anyway; ew, it's slimy; and finally, praise for the gospel of hot oil and cornmeal.
 A quintessential Southern dish, okra fried in a cast iron skillet and served with summer's bounty straight from the garden is a delight.
-If you've never tried to fry okra, or have so far relied on your mama to cook it for you, here's a fried okra recipe that takes all the guesswork out of the process.
+If you've so far relied on your mama to cook it for you and you want to fry okra for the first time on your own, here's a fried okra recipe that takes all the guesswork out of the process.

-While you can add other seasonings to the cornmeal, simple is better.
-Cornmeal, all-purpose flour, salt, black pepper, and a bit of cayenne pepper is traditional for a reason (that reason being it's darn good).
+While you can add other seasonings to the cornmeal and flour mixture, simple is better.
+Cornmeal, all-purpose flour, salt, black pepper, and a bit of cayenne pepper is the traditional breading for a reason (that reason being it's darn good).
+The dredging process has the okra go first for a dip in 1/2 cup buttermilk then tossed in the dry ingredients before frying.

 Make sure your oil is hot enough before you add the okra pieces to the pan.
-The cook time will vary, but when the okra is golden brown and crispy, it's time to dip the pieces out with a slotted spoon and drain on paper towels.
+The total time for frying okra will vary, but when the okra is golden brown and crispy, it's time to dip the pieces out with a slotted spoon and drain on paper towels.
+Serve this crunchy side dish with any of your other favorite summer veggies straight out of the garden.

 Prep Time: 5 minutes |